NaVorro Bowman: 2012

-During the season-opening 30–22 road victory over the Green Bay Packers, Bowman recorded a team-high 11 tackles, two pass deflections, and his first NFL interception off of Aaron Rodgers.
-Two weeks later against the Minnesota Vikings, Bowman had a team-high 18 tackles in the 24–13 road loss.
+During the season-opener against the Green Bay Packers, Bowman recorded a team-high 11 tackles, two pass deflections, and his first NFL interception off of Aaron Rodgers in the 30–22 road victory.
+In the next game against the Lions, he had eight tackles and a pass deflection during the 27–19 victory.
+The following week against the Minnesota Vikings, Bowman had a team-high 18 tackles in the 24–13 road loss.

+During a Week 4 34–0 shutout road victory over the New York Jets, Bowman had eight tackles and a pass deflection.
+In the next game against the Buffalo Bills, he recorded four tackles and a pass deflection during the 45–3 blowout victory.
+The following week against the Giants, he had a team-high 11 tackles in the 26–3 blowout loss.
-During a Week 7 13–6 victory over the Seahawks, Bowman recorded seven tackles and his first sack of the season.
-In the next game against the Arizona Cardinals, he recorded a tackle and his second sack of the season as the 49ers won on the road by a score of 24–3.

-Following a Week 9 bye, the 49ers faced the Rams at home in Week 10.
+During Week 7 against the Seahawks on Thursday Night Football, Bowman recorded seven tackles and his first sack of the season on Russell Wilson in the 13–6 victory.
+In the next game against the Arizona Cardinals on Monday Night Football, Bowman had a tackle and a sack during the 24–3 road victory.
+Following a Week 9 bye, the 49ers returned home to face the Rams.
 Bowman finished the 24–24 tie with a team-high 13 tackles.
-In the next game against the Chicago Bears, he recorded a team-high 13 tackles as the 49ers won by a score of 32–7.
+In the next game against the Chicago Bears on Monday Night Football, he recorded a team-high 13 tackles during the 32–7 victory.

 During a Week 14 27–13 victory over the Miami Dolphins, Bowman had a team-high seven tackles.
-In the next game against the New England Patriots, he recorded a team-high 12 tackles and a forced fumble in the 41–34 road victory.
-The following week against the Seahawks, Bowman recorded a team-high 16 tackles in the 42–13 road loss.
+In the next game against the New England Patriots on Sunday Night Football, he recorded a team-high 12 tackles and a forced fumble during the 41–34 road victory.
+The following week against the Seahawks, Bowman had a team-high 16 tackles in the 42–13 road loss.
+During the regular season finale against the Cardinals, he recorded five tackles and a pass deflection in the 27–13 victory.

-The 49ers finished the season atop the NFC West with an 11–4–1 record and earned a first-round bye in the playoffs as the #2-seed.
 Bowman finished the 2012 season with 148 tackles, two sacks, six pass deflections, a forced fumble, and an interception in 16 games and starts.
-In the Divisional Round against the Packers, he recorded six tackles and two pass deflections as the 49ers won by a score of 45–31.
+The 49ers finished atop the NFC West with an 11–4–1 record and earned a first-round bye in the playoffs as the #2-seed.
+In the Divisional Round against the Packers, he recorded six tackles and two pass deflections during the 45–31 victory.
 During the NFC Championship Game against Atlanta Falcons, Bowman had four tackles and a pass deflection in the 28–24 comeback road victory as the 49ers advanced to Super Bowl XLVII.
-In the Super Bowl against the Ravens, he recorded nine tackles but the 49ers fell behind early and could not come back, losing by a score of 34–31.
+In the Super Bowl against the Ravens, he recorded nine tackles, but the 49ers fell behind early and could not come back, losing by a score of 34–31.